A novel algorithm for GPU-accelerated particle-mesh interactions implemented in the QUOKKA code: Summary

 We present a new algorithm, particle‑mesh‑particle, to provide a robust and efficient solution to the challenges inherent in particle–mesh and particle-particle interactions on modern GPU architectures.
 By avoiding expensive neighbour searches through the use of a deposition-buffer mesh with ghost zones and using efficient space-filling communication of these zones, our method achieves both high numerical accuracy and excellent performance.
 We provide implementations of two types of particle-mesh interaction -- sink particles and SN feedback particles -- built around this algorithm, and show that these implementations pass multiple tests, including accretion from a singular isothermal sphere, Bondi and Bondi-Hoyle flows, and expansion of SNRs driven by single and multiple SNe at a range of resolutions.
 To our knowledge, this approach enables, for the first time, simulations of star formation and stellar feedback on massively parallel, GPU-based architectures.
 The algorithm is also readily extensible to other feedback processes, such as stellar winds and protostellar outflows, and more generally to any linear or nonlinear particle-particle or particle-mesh interactions.

 Our particle‑mesh‑particle strategy represents a paradigm shift by rethinking how particle contributions are aggregated and updated on GPUs.
 It requires only one extra communication per hydrodynamic step and reuses the communication pattern of the hydrodynamic update, which is already well-optimized for GPUs.
-This method not only scales better than traditional method -- matching the same scaling behaviour of pure hydrodynamic calculations, which can run efficiently on tens or hundred of thousands of GPUs -- but also improves the physical accuracy of key processes, as confirmed by our convergence studies.
+We demonstrate the computational efficiency of this approach through weak-scaling benchmarks on the Frontier supercomputer using full-physics galaxy simulations with adaptive mesh refinement, self-gravity, radiative cooling, star formation, and supernova feedback.
+We find that the particle module demonstrates $\approx 50\%$ weak scaling from 2 to 1024 nodes (8192 GPUs).
+This performance demonstrates that our method scales comparably to pure hydrodynamics and can run efficiently on thousands of GPUs.

 Despite these promising results, several limitations remain.
 First, the interaction distance is constrained by the number of hydrodynamic ghost cells.
 For complex stellar-feedback prescriptions that combine multiple feedback mechanisms (e.g., sink accretion, stellar wind, and outflows), additional ghost cells may be required to maintain accuracy.
 While increasing the number of ghost cells beyond what is required for the hydrodynamic solver can improve the accuracy of particle feedback, it incurs additional memory and compute costs.
 Second, although we have minimized inter-GPU communications to a single ghost-zone synchronization per hydrodynamic step, this constitutes an additional synchronization beyond that needed for the hydrodynamic update.
 This ghost zone update must be applied on levels that host particles and across all domains, regardless of the number of particles, and there is no obvious way to merge this synchronization with that of the hydrodynamic solver.